 Since Tim became CEO, Apple initiated a program to match employee donations and deepened its work with non-profit partners including Malala Fund and (RED).
 Most recently, as part of its COVID-19 response, Apple has sourced and delivered tens of millions of masks to medical workers around the world, and has designed, manufactured and delivered millions of face shields to frontline medical professionals.

-In April, Cook was named to Fortune’s World’s 50 Greatest Leaders list.
-Apple has ranked #1 on Fortune’s World’s Most Admired Companies for the past 11 years, including each year he has been CEO—and was recently named World’s Most Innovative Company by Fast Company.
+Tim has been named Person of the Year by the Financial Times, one of Fortune’s World’s 50 Greatest Leaders and honored with the Newseum’s Free Expression Award.
+Apple has ranked #1 on Fortune’s World’s Most Admired Companies for the past twelve years, including each year Tim has been CEO.

 Tim earned a BS in industrial engineering from Auburn University and an MBA from Duke University, graduating as a Fuqua Scholar in 1988.
 He was elected to the Duke University Board of Trustees in 2015.